// vs · otter.ai

 Is Notabium really an Otter alternative?

-For privacy conscious users, freelancers, regulated industries, and anyone tired of the Otter bot in their calls, yes.
-For large sales teams deeply embedded in Otter's CRM integrations, the answer depends on whether the price and privacy gains outweigh the integration rebuild.
+For freelancers, regulated industries, and anyone tired of a bot auto-joining every call, yes.
+For large sales teams deeply embedded in Otter's CRM integrations, the answer depends on whether the price and control gains outweigh the integration rebuild.

 Will my Otter Notion integration still work?